Jonathan-Chandra/3DPrinter/README.md

 For the sake of simplicity, we're only going to use PLA filament.
 As of November 2020, PLA filament ranges to as little as $20/kg if you don't care about coloring.
 Of course, some filament quality is better than others.
 Cura defaults to about 50 mm/s of filament used.
-Based off of PLA density and 1.75 mm diameter filament, 1 kg of filament is approximately 252.13 meters, with a spool weight of about 250 g.
-We therefore go through about 180 meters of filament every hour.
-Overall, this equates to about $14.28/hr of filament.

-Why does this cost look extremely high?
-Because it is!  $14.28/hr is an upper bound of costs.
-Remember that a printer is not extruding filament 100% of the time it is printing.
-Repositioning takes a significant amount of time on the print and furthermore, we can print things with less than 100% infill.
-Therefore, $14.28 is an absolute upper bound of costs.
+At a nozzle diameter of 0.4 mm, a radius of 0.2 mm, we have approximately 0.00628 cubic centimeters of PLA extruded per second which implies 22.619 cubic centimeters per hour.
+With a density of 1.430 grams per cubic centimeter, we have a extrusion rate of 32.345 grams per hour.
+This gives us an extrusion cost of $0.6469 per hour.

-### Total Costs: Less than $14.37/hr
+### Total Costs: Less than $0.74/hr

 ### Is it cost effective?